 Astrid Weiss, Anna Pillinger, Katta Spiel, and Sabine Zauchner (2020).
 Inconsequential Appearances: An Analysis of Anthropomorphic Language in Voice Assistant Forums.
 In Extended Abstracts of the 2020 CHI Conference on Human Factors in Computing Systems (CHI EA ’20).
 Association for Computing Machinery, New York, NY, USA, 1–7.https://dl.acm.org/doi/10.1145/3334480.3382793

 Prinzellner, Y., Sturm, N.,Geyer, C., Salomon, G., Weiss, A., Zauchner, S., Plößnig, M.,Jung, O. (2022).
 Using an off-the-Shelf Platform to Develop a Gender-Sensitive Health Care Robot for Older Adults and Chronically Ill People.
 Aging and Health Research, 2 (2).https://www.sciencedirect.com/science/article/pii/S2667032122000191?via%3Dihub

 CEPNET (Children's Empowerment in Primary school Network).

-The CEPNET project is developing a model for primary schools that combines the two levels of teaching in the field and in the digital world in an innovative way.
-The focus is on the pupils, their needs and interests.
-The aim is to guide a self-directed learning process in which the topics – framed by the 17 UN Sustainable Development Goals – that are important and interesting to the pupils can be selected, freely explored and researched, and finally presented to the public and stakeholders.
+The CEPNET project is developing a model for elementary school that combines the two levels of teaching on-site and in the digital world in an innovative way.
+The focus is on the students, their needs and interests.
+The aim is to guide a self-directed learning process in which the topics – framed by the 17 UN Sustainable Development Goals – that are important and interesting to them, can be selected freely, explored and researched, and finally presented to the public and to stakeholders.